Catalog Year: 2022-2023

 Banner Code: LA-MINOR-LA-LING

 Linguistics is the scientific study of language.
-Language is studied descriptively, theoretically, computationally, and psychologically, and as a social phenomenon.
-The field of linguistics thus informs and is informed by many other areas of study, including philosophy, psychology, sociology, computer science, the study of individual languages and literatures, literary studies, and education.
+Language is studied descriptively, theoretically, computationally, psychologically, and as a social phenomenon.
+The field of linguistics thus informs and is informed by many other areas of study, including philosophy, psychology, sociology, computer science, the study of individual languages and literature, literary studies, and education.

-The interdisciplinary minor in linguistics may be combined with a major in one of the areas listed above or in any other field.
 This minor introduces the fundamental concepts of modern linguistic theory and explores how these concepts relate to various other disciplines.

 Other elective courses, when topic is relevant, may be applied to the minor with the prior written approval of the director.